Lesson 3: Validation & Errors — Data Safety, Type Checking

 Real-World Use Cases

-• CLI scripts with fixed modes: --env dev, --env prod
+• Fixed modes: --env dev / --env prod

-Bonus Sample: Price Calculator with Validation
+Bonus: Price Calculator with Validation

 import argparse